NAPS: Attention-Based Fusion of Heterogeneous Physiological Signals: Appendix

-The National Sleep Research Resource (NSRR) is an NHLBI-supported data repository designed to promote open sharing of large-scale sleep research data \cite{Zhang2018, Zhang2024}.
+\paragraph{NSRR Datasets} The National Sleep Research Resource (NSRR) is an NHLBI-supported data repository designed to promote open sharing of large-scale sleep research data \cite{Zhang2018, Zhang2024}.
 Established in 2014, NSRR provides access to polysomnography, actigraphy, and questionnaire-based datasets collected from diverse cohorts and clinical studies.
 By enabling secondary analyses, algorithm development, and signal processing research, NSRR aims to advance sleep and circadian science.
 The repository currently hosts tens of thousands of high-quality sleep records.
 More info: \url{https://sleepdata.org/pages/about}.

 \textbf{ABC}.
 The Apnea, Bariatric surgery, and CPAP study includes 132 recordings from 49 patients with severe OSA and morbid obesity (BMI 35–45) \cite{Bakker2018}.
-EEG (F3-M2, F4-M1, C3-M2, C4-M1, O1-M1, O2-M2) and EOG (E1-M2, E2-M1) were acquired at 256 Hz, band-pass filtered, and scored according to AASM criteria.
+EEG (F3-M2, F4-M1, C3-M2, C4-M1, O1-M1, O2-M2), EOG (E1-M2, E2-M1), and EMG (center chin, left submentalis, right submentalis) were acquired at 256 Hz, band-pass filtered, and scored according to AASM criteria.
 More info: \url{https://clinicaltrials.gov/ct2/show/NCT01187771}.
 We consider 35 recordings from the hold out set of SLEEPYLAND.